HL7/US-Core/input/pagecontent/index.md

 ### US Core Profiles

-The list of US Core Profiles is shown below.
-Each profile defines the minimum mandatory elements, extensions and terminology requirements that **MUST** be present.
+The list of US Core Profiles is shown below.  <span class="bg-success" markdown="1">To promote interoperability and adoption through common implementation,</span><!-- new-content --> each profile identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile. <span class="bg-success" markdown="1"> Together they provide the floor for standards development for specific uses cases.</span><!-- new-content --> See the [USCDI] page, for a mapping to the U.S. Core Data for Interoperability (USCDI).

 For each profile, requirements and guidance are given in a simple narrative summary.
 A formal hierarchical table that presents a [logical view] of the content in both a differential and snapshot view is also provided along with references to appropriate terminologies and examples.
 For each US Core Profile, an overview of the required set of RESTful FHIR interactions - for example, search and read operations - is provided in the *Quick Start* Section of the profile page when conforming to the US Core [Capability Statements] for this profile.

 <!-- new content comment remove prior to publishing-->
 The following section has been reformatted